agile-lab-dev/witboost-argocd-workload-template/docs/index.md

+# ArgoCD Workload Template

+This documentation describes the details and parameters required to create an ArgoCD Workload within the Witboost platform.

 ## Prerequisites

-A Data Product should already exist in order to attach the new components to it.
+A Data Product should already exist to attach the new components to it.

 ## Component Metadata